sdsc-complecs/data-management/tutorials/download.md

 Then change your [`pwd`](https://en.wikipedia.org/wiki/Pwd) to the new working directory using the [`cd`](https://en.wikipedia.org/wiki/Cd_(command)).

-# Download a Tarball and Extract its Files
+# Download a Tarball and Extract the Files

-Once you are logged into Expanse, please go ahead and download the CIFAR-10 dataset using [wget](https://www.gnu.org/software/wget), a command-line program for retrieving files via HTTP, HTTPS, FTP and FTPS protocols.
+Download the CIFAR-10 dataset using [wget](https://en.wikipedia.org/wiki/Wget), a command-line program for retrieving files via HTTP, HTTPS, FTP and FTPS protocols.

 *Command*
 ```